plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 The `[1]` that starts this line tells you that this is the first line of output; it should not be confused with the actual output, which comprises the numbers 0, 4, 8, and 12.

-You can also extract single values, although this is not commonly needed:
+:large_blue_diamond: You can also extract single values, although this is not commonly needed:

     > x <- d[2,3]
     > x
     [1] 6

 **Important!** Note that, in R, indices begin with 1.
-This differs from Python and almost every other programming language, which start counting at 0.
+In Python and almost every other programming language, counting begins at 0.

-Finally, if you have not named your columns, you can still get, for example, the third column as follows:
+:large_blue_diamond: Finally, if you have not named your columns, you can still get, for example, the third column as follows:

     > d[,3]
     [1]  2  6 10 14

 Note that I've left the row part of the specification empty to tell R that I want to retrieve data from all rows for column 3.

-To get the data for the third row, just leave the column specification empty:
+:large_blue_diamond: To get the data for the third row, just leave the column specification empty:

     > d[3,]
       one two three four